iricigor/EasyAzureFunction/README.md

 Here are some basic examples for built in PowerShell commands.
 All of these links will open Azure Functions web page, so just click it and see it in action.

-- [Get-Command](https://ezazf.azurewebsites.net/api/GC) - type Pester as parameter -Module value
+- [Get-Command](https://ezazf.azurewebsites.net/api/GC) - type Pester as value for parameter -Module
 - [Get-Process](https://ezazf.azurewebsites.net/api/GP) - run without any parameters to see all visible processes
 - [Get-Module](https://ezazf.azurewebsites.net/api/GM) - run with -ListAvailable